RIOT-OS/RIOT/doc/guides/managing-a-release/README.md

 | Release test tracking spreadsheet | https://drive.google.com/open?id=0B384VtEXbD_HRzJSY1NGdnFpWERxb2JFeGdaS09iUjV0TGhN |

-# 9. Email templates
+# 9. Forum post templates

 These templates are suggestions, if useful.
-Whatever the phrasing, emails with similar content should be sent out to all mailing lists at various stages of the release process.
+Whatever the phrasing, posts with similar content should be made to the forum at various stages of the release process.

 ## Date announcement and feature request
 **Subject**